CumulusNetworks/docs/content/cumulus-linux-514/Whats-New/_index.md

 show bgp vrf <vrf-id> ipv6 unicast redistribute json
 ```

-In Cumulus Linux 5.14, the vtysh command to configure the area for OSPFv3 interfaces is under the specific interfaces instead of under `router ospf6`.
+In Cumulus Linux 5.14, the vtysh command to configure the area for OSPFv3 interfaces is under the interface instead of under `router ospf6`.

 If you configure OSPFv3 areas with NVUE snippets in Cumulus Linux 5.13 and earlier, you must delete the snippets before you upgrade to Linux 5.14, then reconfigure the areas for OSPFv3 interfaces with the new vtysh commands after upgrade.
 See {{<link url="Open-Shortest-Path-First-v3-OSPFv3/#basic-ospfv3-configuration" text="Basic OSPFv3 Configuration">}}.
 {{< /expand >}}